What to think about when booking an interpreter

 For a larger conference, with speakers of multiple languages or a larger number of delegates, simultaneous interpreting is recommended.
 You’ll need to book interpreters in pairs because simultaneous interpreting is in real-time and is very intensive, so interpreters tend to swap every 20 minutes.

-For a factory visit or guided tour, consecutive interpreting is recommended but if it’s noisy or you have a large group, you may benefit from simultaneous interpreting using a tour guide system.
+For a factory visit or guided tour, consecutive interpreting is recommended.
+However, if it’s noisy or you have a large group, you’ll benefit from simultaneous interpreting using a tour guide system.

 Find out more on which type of interpreting you need.